juliansantos/DOCTORAssitant/README.md

 # DOCTORAssitant

-This application monitorate the hearth rate of the patient in a remote way.
-It also allowes to select the gender of the person that is using it.
+This application monitor the hearth rate of the patient remotelly.
+The algorithm detects five possible states of the hearth: sinus rhythm, sinus bradycardia, sinus tachycardia, sinus arrhythmia and sinus block.

 ![screenshot - 04232018 - 04 24 42 pm](https://user-images.githubusercontent.com/20651961/39151409-248a724a-4713-11e8-82b3-e1a689d3b5cf.png)